 Yeah, I think that’s true.
 I think much of what I do in terms of the gospel in everyday life is driven by those glory themes that John influenced in me early in my ministry.
 Man, I think life on this side of eternity is one big glory war.
-I think of myself as a theologian, but I do it in the street.

 And you do so in concrete application.